Pesto

 After the turkey is in the oven, combine the first 6 ingredients in a large pot.
 Bring it to a boil then turn down to a low simmer for 2 hours, skimming any foam as it rises.
 Strain the broth and chop the giblets and heart.
 You should be left with 4-5c of broth.

-After the the turkey is done, remove it from the roasting pan and drain all but 3T of fat from the turkey roasting pan.
+After the turkey is done, remove it from the roasting pan and drain all but 3T of fat from the turkey roasting pan.
 Add the shallots to caramelize with a pinch of salt and some fresh pepper.
 Once browned add the garlic to sweat and cook through.
 Add the flour and stir about a minute, then deglaze with the brandy.
 Stir another minute and whisk in the broth one cup at a time.
 Add the herbs and let simmer for 10 minutes whisking a bit every other minute.
 Turn off heat and vigorously whisk in the butter.
 Taste for seasoning and strain everything off.

 Spanish Coffee